paulinemarg/meet/README.md

 >**Then** their city should be changed to that city (i.e., “Berlin, Germany”) and the user should receive a list of upcoming events in that city

 ### FEATURE 2: SHOW/HIDE AN EVENT’S DETAILS
-- As a user, I would like to be able to show/hide event details so that I can see more/less information about an event.
+- As a user, I should be able to show/hide event details so that I can see more/less information about an event.
 * Scenario 1: An event element is collapsed by default.
 >**Given** the main page is open
 >**When** the user selects an event